 don’t overmix! ⟶ With regular flour containing gluten, you need to be mindful of not overmixing, as this causes over-development of gluten, resulting in a dense, gummy bread.
 Use a rubber spatula to gently fold the batter together, just until a uniform batter forms and no flour streaks remain.
 Be sure to scrape the bottom and sides of the bowl for dry flour.
 It’s OK if your batter is lumpy.

-work quickly ⟶ Baking powder is activated as soon as it hits liquid, so get the batter in the preheated oven as soon as possible.
+work quickly ⟶ Baking soda is activated as soon as it hits liquid, so get the batter in the preheated oven as soon as possible.

 how do you know if your banana bread is done? ⟶ the toothpick test!
 Insert a toothpick (or a cake tester, if your toothpick is too short) in the center of the loaf, making sure you poke all the way through.
 If the toothpick comes back out clean, or with a few cooked crumbs, then your banana bread is done.
 Otherwise, place it back in the oven for another 5 minutes and check again.